 Dogs of all ages, 15lbs or under, are at risk of looking like a bird meal and dog owners should be mindful when taking their puppies camping.
 There are a few large birds that can carry animals up to 20lbs.

-Learn about keeping dogs safe when camping.
+Learn about keeping dogs safe when camping by checking our my article on dog camping safety.

-Puppy Camping Closing
+Save on Puppy Camping Gear

 The benefits of introducing your puppy to camping early are sure to pay off well over your time and bring you both a lifetime of amazing memories.